Last updated February 9, 2023

 To become an MIB for your area, please review the description of a MIB and send email to the appropriate Regional Director explaining how you fit the mold.
 You will be contacted.
 This IS a test.

 You'd be disappointed.
 It's not a madcap all-day games session – it's an office, and most of us spend all day on the computer or the phone.
+Except these days most of us are working at home most days.
 We're not set up to entertain visitors, and we don't offer tours.
 We do have an open-house every so often, and we sometimes throw evening or weekend playtest sessions open to the public.
 They'll be announced in the Daily Illuminator, and if you can make it to one of those, we'd love to see you.

 If you really want to meet us, come to a convention where we're making an appearance.
 That's the best time to catch us in Social Game-Playing and Talking mode.

-We are VERY open to submissions for roleplaying material to be published in PDF format.
-Please do not submit anything to us until after you have read the Authors' Guidelines.
+The short answer is yes.
+We are VERY open to submissions for GURPS material to be published in PDF format.
+We are likewise very open to Fantasy Trip submissions of varying lengths, from 500 words or so (for the Hexagram zine) on up.
+Please do not submit anything to us until after you have read the Authors' Guidelines and the info page for the appropriate line.

 We're sorry, but no. We simply do not have the time.
 At some conventions, especially Protospiel, we are specifically visiting to see new games . . . please try us there.